Waste-to-energy: History

+These first incinerators lacked control of emissions, leading to severe air, soil, and water pollution with heavy metals, acid gasses and toxic organics.

+By the 1970s, the public awareness of health and environmental protection increased, resulting in a holistic view of waste management.
+Air pollution control systems were developed to reduce the emissions of hazardous substances by more than 99%.
+As part of this innovation, the heat was used, either directly for heating or for producing electricity.
+Technologies for processing residual solid mixed waste have only become a focus of attention in recent years, stimulated by the search for more efficient energy recovery.

 Methods

 Incineration

 Incineration, the combustion of organic material such as waste with energy recovery, is the most common WtE implementation.
 All new WtE plants in OECD countries incinerating waste (residual MSW, commercial, industrial or RDF) must meet strict emission standards, including those on nitrogen oxides (NOx), sulphur dioxide (SO2), heavy metals and dioxins.
 Hence, modern incineration plants are vastly different from old types, some of which neither recovered energy nor materials.
 Modern incinerators reduce the volume of the original waste by 95-96 percent, depending upon composition and degree of recovery of materials such as metals from the ash for recycling.

 Incinerators may emit fine particulate, heavy metals, trace dioxin and acid gas, even though these emissions are relatively low from modern incinerators.
 Other concerns include proper management of residues: toxic fly ash, which must be handled in hazardous waste disposal installation as well as incinerator bottom ash (IBA), which must be reused properly.

 Critics argue that incinerators destroy valuable resources and they may reduce incentives for recycling.
 The question, however, is an open one, as European countries which recycle the most (up to 70%) also incinerate to avoid landfilling.

 Incinerators have electric efficiencies of 14-28%.
 In order to avoid losing the rest of the energy, it can be used for e.g. district heating (cogeneration).
 The total efficiencies of cogeneration incinerators are typically higher than 80% (based on the lower heating value of the waste).